The Role of Mass and Environment on Satellite distributions around Milky Way analogs in the Romulus25 simulation: Abstract

 \section{Abstract}

 We study satellite counts and quenched fractions for satellites of Milky Way analogs in {\sc Romulus25}, a large-volume cosmological hydrodynamic simulation.
-Depending on the definition of a Milky Way analog, we have between 66 and 97 Milky Way analogs in {\sc Romulus25}, a 25 Mpc-per-side uniform volume simulation.
+Depending on the definition of a Milky Way analog, we have between 66 and 97 Milky Way analogs in {\sc Romulus25}, a 25 Mpc per-side uniform volume simulation.
 We use these analogs to quantify the effect of environment and host properties on satellite populations.
-We find that the number of satellites hosted by a Milky Way analog increases with host stellar mass, while there is no trend with environment, as measured by distance to a Milky Way-mass or larger halo.
-Similarly, we find that the satellite quenched fraction for our analogs also increases with host stellar mass, with no significant impact from environment.
-We place these results in the context of observations through comparisons to the ELVES and SAGA surveys.
+We find that the number of satellites hosted by a Milky Way analog increases predominantly with host stellar mass, while environment, as measured by the distance to a Milky Way-mass or larger halo, may have a notable impact in high isolation.
+Similarly, we find that the satellite quenched fraction for our analogs also increases with host stellar mass, and potentially in higher-density environments.
+These results are robust for analogs within 3 Mpc of another Milky Way-mass or larger halo, the environmental parameter space where the bulk of our sample resides.
+We place these results in the context of observations through comparisons to the Exploration of Local VolumE Satellites and Satellites Around Galactic Analogs surveys.
 Our results are robust to changes in Milky Way analog selection criteria, including those that mimic observations.
-Finally, as our samples naturally include Milky Way/Andromeda pairs, we examine quenched fractions in pairs vs isolated systems.
-We find potential evidence, though not conclusive, that pairs may have higher satellite quenched fractions.
+Finally, as our samples naturally include Milky Way-Andromeda pairs, we examine quenched fractions in pairs vs isolated systems.
+We find potential evidence, though not conclusive, that pairs, defined as being within 1 Mpc of another Milky Way-mass or larger halo, may have higher satellite quenched fractions.

 \keywords{galaxies:evolution - galaxies:quenching - galaxies:dwarf }